 These strong memories and the means by which he received his education are the reasons behind John’s decision to join the 1850 Club as a regular donor to the Bright Futures Bursary Campaign.

-“Ever since I left I have been aware of the great education I received here and somebody paid for me to enjoy that.
-I have always felt that I wanted to support the school because of that generosity.
+“Ever since I left Bradfield I have been aware of the great education I received, and that somebody paid for me to enjoy it.
+I have always felt that I wanted to support the school because of that generosity.”

 “I joined the 1850 Club to provide Bright Futures for those who would not otherwise have the means to come here.
 I have a long way to go to pay back my scholarship but I also plan to leave something behind in my Will, so that others can enjoy the benefits of a Bradfield education like I have.”